-Everyone, including executives, department managers, and project leaders, wants the best employees assigned to their project or to what they consider the highest priority project.
-This creates potential for conflict, especially in smaller companies, where resource management takes place directly at the individual level.
+- Everyone, including executives, department managers, and project leaders, wants the best employees assigned to their project or to what they consider the highest priority project.
+This creates the potential for conflict, especially in smaller companies, where resource management takes place directly at the individual level.
 Project managers and employees have to learn how the resource manager decides who is working on which project.
 In large companies, there is less potential for conflict because the resource managers usually plan based on roles and the project leaders are solely responsible for the staffing.

-Employees are constantly switching between projects.
+- Employees are constantly switching between projects.
 This leads to delays and a noticeable reduction in quality and productivity (Source: Harvard Business Review).

-#1 Multi-Project Planning: Consider Capacities
+#1 Consider Capacities When Multi-Project Planning

-#2 Multi-Project Planning: Setting Priorities
+#2 Set Priorities

 Resource Management ≠ Staffing!